Kurdish language: Varieties

 In historical evolution terms, Kurmanji is less modified than Sorani and Pehlewani in both phonetic and morphological structure.
 The Sorani group has been influenced by among other things its closer cultural proximity to the other languages spoken by Kurds in the region including the Gorani language in parts of Iranian Kurdistan and Iraqi Kurdistan.

 Philip G. Kreyenbroek, an expert writing in 1992, says:

 According to Encyclopaedia of Islam, although Kurdish is not a unified language, its many dialects are interrelated and at the same time distinguishable from other Western Iranian languages.
 The same source classifies different Kurdish dialects as two main groups, northern and central.
-The reality is that the average Kurmanji speaker does not find it easy to communicate with the inhabitants of Sulaymaniyah or Halabja.
+The average Kurmanji speaker does not find it easy to communicate with the inhabitants of Sulaymaniyah or Halabja.

-Some linguistic scholars assert that the term "Kurdish" has been applied extrinsically in describing the language the Kurds speak, whereas some ethnic Kurds have used the word term to simply describe their ethnicity and refer to their language as Kurmanji, Sorani, Hewrami, Kermanshahi, Kalhori or whatever other dialect or language they speak.
-Some historians have noted that it is only recently that the Kurds who speak the Sorani dialect have begun referring to their language as Kurdî, in addition to their identity, which is translated to simply mean Kurdish.

 The Mokriani variety of Sorani is widely spoken in Mokrian.
 Piranshahr and Mahabad are two principal cities of the Mokrian area.